cautionexists/DankMemer-Web-Template/README.md

-# Discord Bot Website Template! - Degisned and Made by Fury/Kacktide!
+# Discord Bot Website Template! - Degisned and Made by Caution!
 Looking for a good template for your discord bot's website?
 You're are at the perfect place!
 This is a copy of the website of the discord bot Dank Memer!
 Cool, Dark, Responsive and Beautiful looking website made with ❤️!
 [Live Demo](https://cautionexists.github.io/DankMemer-Web-Template/).

 *This is just a hobby project so it is not perfect but it gets the job done!*

-# 20 Stars = Commands Page with search!
-This time it will happen 😁.
-Give this a ⭐ and give me a follow for more websites like this!

 # ✔️ Includes:
 > Mordern Design